(954) 681 - CAST

 Come cast a line with us in the beautiful Urban Jungle of South Florida, and enjoy breathtaking sceneries of the magnificent Everglades.

-By boat or by land, we will show you the best peacock bass fishing, and exotic species such as Jaguar quapote cichlid, Mayan cichlid, Midas cichlid, Tiger Oscar, Spotted Tilapia, Pacu, Bowfin,Clownknife, and the infamous Bulleyes Snakehead ( AKA the Urban Jungle Dragon).
+We will show you the best peacock bass fishing, and exotic species such as Jaguar quapote cichlid, Mayan cichlid, Midas cichlid, Tiger Oscar, Spotted Tilapia, Pacu, Bowfin,Clownknife, and the infamous Bulleyes Snakehead ( AKA the Urban Jungle Dragon).

 Also, some of the best Largemouth bass fishing in the Everglades, where is home to many giants.